NBC News swings, hits self

 • NBC’s claims are based on truths, half-truths and untruths all woven together and framed in way not only to misrepresent Gatestone’s work, but also to destroy its reputation and that of others.

-Przybyla’s hit piece can serve as the very model smear job.
+Przybyla’s hit piece can serve as the very model of a smear job.
 If you seek to learn how to do it, study Pryzbyla’s piece.
 It’s in the nature of these things that few far fewer readers will see Gatestone’s response than saw the hit piece.
 That’s part of the art of hit.
 Please pass on Gatestone’s response to friends who might find it of interest.